andyvanee/synchroversion/README.md

 ### retainState(int $count)

 By default, the three latest full versions of the content are kept.
 This may be adjusted by setting this to less or more.
+Note that diffs are kept for the entire history, so it is always possible to reconstruct any past state.
+These are simply kept to review consistency.

 ```php
 // Hoard all the versions!